iGirls Friendly Society South Africa

 In 1992, a decision was taken for boys to be included in GFS and this was delegated to a priest to develop guidelines that will incorporate boys to the Girls Friendly Society hence in South Africa it is now called “Girls Friendly Society & Boys Friendly Society ‘’(GFS & BFS).
 The view of GFS South Africa is that one cannot curb Gender Based Violence if girls and boys are not raised under the same values.
 The Diocese of Mthatha statistics on its own reflects that it has 3014 members and of that number 399 are boys.

 1999 was the highlight for South Africa when we hosted the World Council Meeting which was addressed by the world icon and the then President of South Africa, Mr Nelson Rholihlahla Mandela.
 The then World President Mrs Nobantu Makunga made the event memorable by taking it back to the Diocese of Mthatha where all the ground work started.

 As 2017 - 2020 has been declared as the Year of the Young, our training programs are focusing on Gender Based Violence, Social Entrepreneurship, Worshiping and taking care of the Environment.

-The Triennial GFS World Council will be hosted in the Gauteng Province from 9 to 19 July 2020 and as such the current GFS World administration office is based in Johannesburg where the GFS Worldwide President Ms Thembeka Pama reside.
+The Triennial GFS World Council will be hosted in Johannesburg by GFS South Africa from 3 to 11 August 2023.
+The current GFS World administration remains in Johannesburg under the leadership of Ms Thembeka Pama, the GFS Worldwide President.